-1. Introduction
+1. INTRODUCTION

 - 1.1 In the period since the 37th Session of the ICAO Assembly held in 2010, ICAO has fostered cooperation among Member States and with other stakeholders with the aim of improving aviation security and air transport facilitation, both at the regional and global levels.
 The High-level Conference on Aviation Security (HLCAS) of September 2012 ICAO's first global conference dedicated to security topics in more than a decade showcased this increased level of cooperation. - 1.2 A number of steps are being taken to enhance policy, security audit and assistance activities.
 Recognizing the urgent need to address air cargo vulnerabilities and concerns about insider threat, Annex 17 Security was recently amended on a fast-track basis.
-The Organization also approved plans for proceeding with a more proactive and risk-based continuous monitoring approach to the security audits of States, while placing greater emphasis on assistance focused on the implementation of State improvement plans and enhanced partnerships with donors and regional bodies.
+The Organization also approved plans for proceeding with a more proactive and risk-based continuous monitoring approach to the security audits of States, while placing greater emphasis on assistance focused on the implementation of State Improvement Plans and enhanced partnerships with donors and regional bodies.

-2. IMPLEMENTATION OF THE 37TH ASSEMBLY DECLARATION
+2. 37TH ASSEMBLY DECLARATION

-A series of aviation security conferences were held in all regions during 2011 and 2012 to promote the implementation of the 2010 ICAO Assembly Declaration on Aviation Security.
-These events, hosted by States in collaboration with ICAO, encouraged closer cooperation among all stakeholders in addressing security concerns.
-Participants in the conference for the Middle East (MID) Region, hosted by Bahrain in April 2012, underscored the need to work more closely together in response to threats and incidents and agreed on a strategy for enhancing passenger and cargo security throughout the region.
-Representatives from 13 Middle Eastern States, as well as other States, regional bodies and international organizations, took part in the event in Bahrain.

-2.2 All six regional conferences adopted joint statements reflecting the realities and concerns of their respective regions, and calling for concrete actions to collectively and individually strengthen aviation security in accordance with the Declaration.
+- A series of aviation security conferences were held in all regions during 2011 and 2012 to promote the implementation of the 2010 ICAO Assembly Declaration on Aviation Security.
+These events, of which five were hosted by States in collaboration with ICAO, encouraged closer cooperation among all stakeholders in addressing security concerns.
+Participants at the conference for the North American/Caribbean/South American (NAM/CAR/SAM) Regions, hosted by Venezuela in February 2012, underscored the need to work more closely together in response to threats and incidents and agreed on a strategy for enhancing passenger and cargo security throughout the region.
+Representatives from 20 States of the NAM/CAR/SAM Regions, as well as other regional bodies and international organizations, took part in the event in Caracas. - 2.2 All six regional conferences adopted joint statements reflecting the realities and concerns of their respective regions, and calling for concrete actions to collectively and individually strengthen aviation security in accordance with the Declaration.
 Their positive results laid the foundation for the global conference held in September 2012.

-3. KEY OUTCOMES OF THE HIGH-LEVEL CONFERENCE ON AVIATION SECURITY
+3. KEY OUTCOMES OF HIGH-LEVEL CONFERENCE